HuangQiang/H2_ALSH/README.md

 ## Introduction

-This package provides several internal asymmetric LSH schemes for ```k-Maximum Inner Product Search (k-MIPS)```.
+This package provides several LSH-base schemes for ```k-Maximum Inner Product Search (k-MIPS)```.
 It is also an implementation of ```H2_ALSH``` from the paper as follows:
 ```
 Qiang Huang, Guihong Ma, Jianlin Feng, Qiong Fang, and Anthony K. H. Tung.
-Accurate and Fast Asymmetric Locality-Sensitive Hashing Scheme for Maximum
-Inner Product Search.
+Accurate and Fast Asymmetric Locality-Sensitive Hashing Scheme for Maximum Inner Product Search.
 SIGKDD, pages 1561-1570, 2018.
 ```

 ## Compilation